bradzacher/FioriBuildEnv/README.md

 Watches for changes to all buildable files and rebuilds on change.

-### gulp build-dev, gulp build-prd
+### gulp build

-Builds the development/production version of the code
+Builds the source code into the build release version of the code,

 # Deployment